Why are Clans important?

 The clans are part of Scotland’s national inheritance.
 They are our living link with the history of the nation, and few families will have changed their clan since the Declaration of Arbroath.
 Scottish identity is bound up with the clans; turn your back on them, and you turn your back on part of Scotland.

-As well as being part of the bedrock of Scotland, the clan is also a part of who we are.
+As well as being part of the bedrock of Scotland (and Scottish culture ed.), the clan is also a part of who we are.
 It’s not something we have much choice about.
 As we look back into our families’ pasts, there it is growing stronger the further back we go.
 It’s written into our very names.
 Accepting your clan identity is a matter of owning up to who you are (Thor Ewing, Commander of Clan Ewing).

 Our ownership of being part of a clan is a source of pride to many, which culminates for us as a family in the successful outcome we have achieved in having a Chief Confirmed.